Why Bringing in Marketing Early Helps Startups Win

 The Common Trap: “We'll Figure Out Marketing Later”

 Founders are often told to stay lean, build fast, and worry about marketing later.
-But "later" usually means too late.
+But "later" is often too late.

 What Early Marketing Actually Looks Like